YisiLyu/vignette-mushroom/README.md

 3. At least one example dataset
 4. A script containing commented codes appearing in the vignette

-In this project, we will be creating a vignette regarding the mushroom data.
+In this project, we will be creating a vignette regarding Random forest using the mushroom data.